pythonarcade/arcade/doc/tutorials/compute_shader/index.rst

 How does this work?
 There are three major parts to this program:

-* The Python code, this glues everything together.
+* The Python code, which glues everything together.
 * The visualization shaders, which let us see the data.
 * The compute shader, which moves everything.